nataliatesarova/project-four/README.md

 ### Epic 2: Recipe management

-As a registered user I can create new recipes by providing a title, a list of ingredients, description, detailed method, and images so that I can actively participate in a cooking and recipe-sharing community, access a convenient personal recipe archive, express my culinary creativity and receive feedback and engagement from others.`(MUST HAVE)`
+As a logged-in user I can create new recipes by providing a title, a list of ingredients, description, detailed method, and images so that I can actively participate in a cooking and recipe-sharing community, access a convenient personal recipe archive, express my culinary creativity and receive feedback and engagement from others.`(MUST HAVE)`

 As a logged-in user I can edit any recipe that I've created including modifying the title, ingredients, description, method, and associated images so that I can maintain and improve the recipes, resulting in better cooking outcomes and increased engagement with the platform.`(MUST HAVE)`